-Please review our 2019 Media Portfolio and contact email@example.com with questions and to reserve space in upcoming issues.
+Please review our Media and Sponsorship Kit and contact Phil Arndt at email@example.com or firstname.lastname@example.org with questions and to reserve space in upcoming issues.

 The power of the ASES community